Austin Ekeler

-Austin Ekeler (/ˈɛklər/ EHK-ler; born May 17, 1995) is an American football running back for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Western Colorado and signed with the Chargers as an undrafted free agent in 2017.
+Austin Ekeler (/ˈɛklər/ EHK-ler; born May 17, 1995) is an American professional football running back for the Washington Commanders of the National Football League (NFL).
+He played college football for the Western Colorado Mountaineers, finishing as their all-time leader in rushing yards before signing with the Los Angeles Chargers as an undrafted free agent in 2017.
+With the Chargers, Ekeler led the NFL in touchdowns for the 2021 and 2022 seasons.

-Early years
+Early life

-Ekeler attended Eaton High School in Eaton, Colorado, where he played high school football for The Fightin' Reds.
+Ekeler was born on May 17, 1995, in Lincoln, Nebraska, and attended Eaton High School in Eaton, Colorado, where he played high school football.
+He was a four-year letterer and starter for the Fightin' Reds; despite being only 5 ft 5 in (1.65 m) as a freshman, Ekeler rushed for 454 yards and 8 touchdowns on 70 carries.
+By the end of his career, Ekeler amassed 5,232 rushing yards and 71 touchdowns (39 of which came from his senior year alone) on 561 carries, averaging 9.15 yards-per-carry, with another 581 receiving yards and 10 touchdowns.

+Despite this performance, Ekeler was a zero-star recruit who saw little interest from any Division I school.
+Wyoming recruited him but never offered him a scholarship, and his only scholarship offers came from Adams State, Chadron State, Oklahoma Panhandle State, and Western Colorado.
+However, the first three universities wanted to switch him to the defensive side of the ball; Western Colorado was the only school to offer him at the tailback position.

 College career

-Ekeler attended and played college football at Western Colorado from 2013 to 2016.
+Ekeler attended and played college football at Western Colorado from 2013 to 2016 and is their all-time leader in rushing yards.

 As a freshman, Ekeler started nine games.
 He led the team with 1,049 rushing yards to go along with seven rushing touchdowns.
 As a sophomore, he had 14 rushing touchdowns and set school records with 1,676 rushing yards, 2,093 total all-purpose yards, and 190.3 all-purpose yards per game.
 As a junior, he had 19 rushing touchdowns and led Division II in all-purpose yards per game with 203.9 and scoring, averaging 12.6 points per game.
 As a senior, he had 1,495 rushing yards and 15 rushing touchdowns.